Hiring Organization: Canadian Association of Research Libraries (CARL)

 - A cover letter specifically detailing your qualifications for each of the Requirements and Preferred Qualifications listed above;

 - An up-to-date and complete CV.

 Applications must be received during the posting period.

-Shortlisted candidates will be contacted for an interview and asked at that time to supply names and contact information of three references who are knowledgeable about their work, at least one of whom is a current or recent direct supervisor.
+Shortlisted candidates will be contacted for an interview and asked at that time to supply names and contact information of three references who are knowledgeable about your work as least one of whom is a current or recent direct supervisor.
 Shortlisted candidates proposing a secondment arrangement should confirm, prior to interview, that they have their institution’s support.

-Please submit your application as a single document [Word or PDF] using the following file-naming convention [lastnamefirstname.ProjectOfficer] via email to:
+Please submit your application package via email to:

 To the attention of: